-All adoptive parents must be at least age 25 to apply, and both must be age 45 or younger at the time of placement.
+All adoptive parents must be at least age 25 to apply, and both must be age 45 or younger at the time of paperwork submission to Korea .
 An age waiver may be requested when the adoptive parents are younger than age 50 and meet one of the following criteria: at least one of the adoptive parents is of Korean descent or is an adoptee, or the couple has already adopted a child from Korea.

 All adoptive parents must be in good health physically, mentally, and emotionally, with a maximum permissible body mass index not to exceed 30.
 Medical situations are reviewed on a case-by-case basis.